• Skip to primary navigation

 For those of you with kids, you may hear Ratatouille and think of the cartoon movie where a bunch of rats run around cooking.
 But not for this sheet pan ratatouille with creamy polenta.

-It’s like a bountiful garden and the results from a challenge set by The Recipe Redux team.
-This challenge also inspired another recipe, Sheet Pan “Fish” & Chips.
+It’s like a bountiful garden, the result of a challenge set by The Recipe Redux team.
+This challenge also inspired another recipe, Sheet Pan “Fish” and chips.

 Although the Recipe Redux challenges are no longer active, they were a great motivation to try something new.